MArpogaus/bernstein_flow/README.md

 ## Examples

-You can find a two examples in the `ipynb' directory.
+You can find a two examples in the `ipynb` directory.

 **Note:** You might want to install the [`jupyter_latex_envs`](https://github.com/jfbercher/jupyter_latex_envs/) extension for Jupyter notebook to display the citations correctly.